ibm-cloud-docs/overview/pricing-adjustments.md

 #### RHEL on Virtual Server Instances
 {: #rhel-vsi}

-{{site.data.keyword.redhat_notm}} prices for virtual server instances are changing from a 2-tier per server model to a 3-tier per vCPU model as follows:
+Red Hat prices for virtual server instances are changing from a 2-tier per server model to a 3-tier per vCPU model as follows:

 | Old Model - charges based on server size | Size |
 |----------|------|